 - cooking equipment, or other essential kitchen items

-Awards are only made in exceptional circumstances, for example where there is a danger to the health or wellbeing of the applicant, and the applicant has minimal resources to deal with the crisis.
+- in exceptional circumstances, eg where there is a danger to your health or wellbeing

 To be considered for the payment you must:

-- live in the London Borough of Haringey (or live in a different borough but have been housed there by Haringey Council in temporary accommodation); and
+- live in the London Borough of Haringey (or live in a different borough but have been housed there by Haringey Council in temporary accommodation)

-- in receipt of qualifying benefits* (or about to be) or on a low income*
+- be, or about to be, in receipt of qualifying benefits or be on a low income

 Qualifying benefits include: